win-acme/win-acme/README.md

 If set to True, it will cleanup the folder structure and files it creates under the site for authorization.

-# Wiki

-Please head to the [Wiki](https://github.com/Lone-Coder/letsencrypt-win-simple/wiki) to learn more.

-## Settings

-See the [Application Settings](https://github.com/Lone-Coder/letsencrypt-win-simple/wiki/Application-Settings) page on the wiki for settings such as how to change the location where certificates are stored, how they're generated, and how often they are renewed among other settings.

 # Support

-If you run into trouble please open an issue at https://github.com/Lone-Coder/letsencrypt-win-simple/issues
+If you run into trouble please open an issue at https://github.com/brondavies/letsencrypt-win-simple/issues

-Please check to see if your issue is covered in the [Wiki](https://github.com/Lone-Coder/letsencrypt-win-simple/wiki) before you create a new issue.

-If you ran the app and you got an error when it tried to Authorize your site take a look [here](https://github.com/Lone-Coder/letsencrypt-win-simple/wiki/web.config).
+If you ran the app and you got an error when it tried to authorize your site take a look [here](https://github.com/Lone-Coder/letsencrypt-win-simple/wiki/web.config).

 # Web.Config Pull Requests

-If you submit a pull request that changes the included web.config file and it does not work on stock IIS 7.5 +, it will not be merged in.
+If you submit a pull request that changes the included web_config.xml file and it does not work on stock IIS 7.5 +, it will not be merged in.
 Instead add a section to the [WIki page](https://github.com/Lone-Coder/letsencrypt-win-simple/wiki/web.config) with your changes.